edgardotes/edgardotes.github.io/README.md

-# This repository to build my personal website and is based on Academic Pages
+This repository corresponds to my personal website and is based on [academicpages](https://github.com/academicpages/academicpages.github.io)